Narukawa Art Museum

 Address: 1300 Gora, Hakone-machi, Ashigarashimo-gun, Kanagawa

 Access: Take the Hakone Tozan Railway for about 53 mins from JR/Odakyu Line “Odawara Station,” or take the Hakone Tozan Train Railway for about 37 mins from “Hakone-Yumoto Station” to “Gora Station,” transfer to the cable railway, exit at “Koen-Kami Station” and walk for 1 min.

 Pola Museum of Art

-Many of the collections include post 19th century Western paintings and modern Japanese paintings.
-Among them are various works by Léonard Foujita (Tsuguharu Fujita), one of the most popular Japanese painters from the School of Paris, known for his depiction of “milk-white skin”.
+The majority of this collection includes post-19th century Western and Japanese paintings.
+Among the exhibits are various works by Léonard Foujita (Tsuguharu Fujita), one of the most popular Japanese painters from the School of Paris, known for his depiction of “milk-white skin”.
 The museum’s glass architecture is a work of art in itself.

 Address: 1285 Kozukayama, Sengokuhara, Hakone-machi, Ashigarashimo-gun, Kanagawa

 Access: Take the bus for about 16 mins from JR/Odakyu Line “Odawara Station,” transfer at “Hakone-Yumoto Station,” and take the Hakone Tozan Bus for 40 mins to “Pola Bijutsukan”